g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 We have set up the React project for you and installed all the dependencies so the next thing will be creating fireworks within your app for you to do this you must first import the Firework library, create a Firework component specific to its use with your application then finally render it within the main application.

 ### Importing the Firework Library into the React App
-Initial stage is when we must bring the `fireworks-js` library to our React application.
+The initial stage is when we must bring the `fireworks-js` library to our React application.
 When you are planning on using firework effects, like in `App.js` or a new component file, open up the file then write down this import statement at the beginning:

 ```javascript
 import Fireworks from 'fireworks-js';